Hopeless Romantic (Michelle Branch album)

-Hopeless Romantic is the third studio album by American singer and songwriter Michelle Branch.
+Hopeless Romantic is the fourth studio album by American singer-songwriter Michelle Branch.
 It was released on April 7, 2017, by Verve Records.
-Co-written and co-produced by Patrick Carney, the album is Branch's first release with Verve after leaving her previous label, Reprise Records, and having the original album material scrapped.
+Co-written and co-produced by Patrick Carney, the album is Branch's first release with Verve after leaving her previous label, Maverick Records, and having the original album material scrapped.
 Hopeless Romantic is also Branch's first full-length album to be released since Hotel Paper (2003), and first overall release since the Everything Comes and Goes EP in 2010.

 The eponymous lead single from the album premiered on Billboard from her Vevo account on February 2, 2017, and was released digitally on February 3, 2017.

 Background

 In early 2001, Branch signed with Maverick Records under Warner Bros.
-Records and released two highly successful studio albums, The Spirit Room and Hotel Paper, in August 2001 and summer 2003, respectively.
+Records and released two highly successful studio albums, The Spirit Room and Hotel Paper, in August 2001 and June 2003, respectively.
 The Spirit Room was certified double platinum by the RIAA, selling more than 2.5 million copies, while Hotel Paper was certified Platinum by the RIAA.
 In 2002, Branch collaborated with Santana and recorded "The Game of Love", which earned both Santana and Branch a Grammy Award.

 From 2004 to 2008, Branch formed a country duo with Jessica Harp called The Wreckers.
 Additionally, Branch announced that she was working on a new solo album titled Everything Comes and Goes that was slated for a June 2008 release, but due to personal and professional struggles it was delayed, and instead released as an EP in June 2010.

 In 2011, Branch attempted a return to pop rock with the album West Coast Time, which also went unreleased due to restructuring within her record labels Reprise Records and Warner Bros.
 Records.
 In June 2011, she released ″Loud Music″ as the lead and only single from the then-upcoming release of The Loud Music Hits EP, which was released that August through Reprise Records.
 With the stressful factors of having two unreleased albums, contentions within her record label, the breakup of her country duo, motherhood and subsequent divorce, Branch was on the verge of officially quitting her music career.

 In June 2015, however, Branch announced via Instagram that she had signed a new contract with Verve Records.
 Branch began dating Patrick Carney of The Black Keys that same year, and they co-wrote the album that would become Hopeless Romantic.